sjohann81/ucx-os/README.md

 Each architecture HAL defines a default value for the stack space in a macro (DEFAULT_STACK_SIZE).
 Memory constrained architectures, such as the ATMEGA328p have a very limited default stack space of 256 bytes, but other architectures have more (2kB for example).
 Different tasks may have different stack space sizes, and it is up to the user to specify such value according to the application needs.

-### Task synchronization (semaphores, pipes, message queues, event queues)
+### Task synchronization (semaphores, pipes, message queues, event queues, spinlocks)

 In real world applications, tasks of the same application have some kind of interaction (synchronization / communication).
 To support this behavior, two basic abstractions are implemented in the kernel - *pipelines* and *semaphores*.
 Pipes are character oriented communication channels and semaphores are traditional counting semaphores with atomic semantics.
+The kernel also supports spinlocks in order to synchronize data accesses on a multicore system.

 ### Device driver interface